 Check out the Career Exploration page.
 Read what it takes, take an interest profiler test.

 How long does it take to complete the program?

-Completion of the program will normally take between four and five semesters, depending on your entrance qualifications and semester scheduling.
+The program's completion will normally take between four and five semesters, depending on your entrance qualifications and semester schedule.

 What does it cost?